 There are no formal age restrictions.
 However, the Fellowship program was designed to provide a platform for candidates who have a record of leadership success and plan to establish themselves as premier figures in health to maximize the program benefits to the fellows and their sponsoring organizations.

 Candidates cannot be related by blood or marriage to any governing or advisory board member

 Participants do not need to relocate and can continue their work fulltime

 Inclusive dates for the 2018/19 program year: October 1, 2018-November 30, 2019.
 Onsite meeting dates may be subject to change.

 JUNE 15, 2018 – Application deadline for the 2018/19 program year

 OCTOBER 1 — Fellow selection announced and program year begins

 NOVEMBER / DECEMBER — Introductions to selected mentors

-NOVEMBER — Impact Project Presentations and Welcome Weekend for 2018/19 Fellows (onsite meeting)
+NOVEMBER — Impact Project Presentations and Welcome retreat for class of 2020 Fellows (onsite meeting)